The Ontario AMBER Alert is a warning system that alerts the public of a suspected abduction of children who are in imminent danger.

-The goal is to broadcast as much information about the child, the abductor and suspect vehicles as quickly as possible so the public can respond with any relevant information that might lead to the safe return of the child.
+The goal is to broadcast as much information about the child, the abductor, and/or suspect vehicle as quickly as possible so members of the public can respond with any relevant information that might lead to the safe return of the child.

 What should I do when an AMBER Alert is issued?

-• Keep an eye out for the child, vulnerable person, suspect and/or the vehicle described in the alert.
-If you spot them, try to gather as much details as you can, including the specific location where you saw them, the time, the direction they were travelling in and another other identifying details that will help to locate them.
+- Keep an eye out for the child, vulnerable person, suspect, and/or the vehicle described in the alert.
+If you spot them, try to gather as many details as you can, including the specific location where you saw them, the time, the direction they were travelling in, and another other identifying information that will help to locate them.

 When is an AMBER Alert activated?